DanOlinski/portfolio/README.md

     - "deploy": "gh-pages -d build"
 - Push all of your code to the GitHub repository
-- From the terminal run the command `npm run build`, then `npm run deploy` after the command runs, wait a bit for the changes to be applied to github and subsequently to view your live website.
+- From the terminal run the command `npm run build`, then `npm run deploy` after the command runs, wait a bit for the changes to be applied to github and subsequently to view your live website. (you can also type: `npm run deploy` and skip the `npm run build` command)

 ## Available Scripts